-Our partnership agreement contains specific provisions that are intended to discourage a person or group from attempting to remove Crestwood Equity GP LLC as our general partner or from otherwise changing our management.
-Please read "-Withdrawal or Removal of Our General Partner" for a discussion of certain consequences of the removal of our general partner.
-If any person or group, other than our general partner and its affiliates, acquires beneficial ownership of 20% or more of any class of units, that person or group loses voting rights on all of its units.
-This loss of voting rights does not apply in certain circumstances.
-Please read "-Meetings; Voting."
+The Crestwood Partnership Agreement contains specific provisions that are intended to discourage a person or group from attempting to remove the General Partner as the general partner or from otherwise changing the Partnership's management.
+If any person or group, other than the General Partner and its affiliates, acquires beneficial ownership of 20% or more of any class of units, that person or group loses voting rights on all of its units, including with respect to voting on the appointment of members to the board of directors of the General Partner.